golfmak 2010

 THE MISSION STATEMENT

-The first thing you need to understand is that the golf course business is as competitive as any business.
+The first thing you need to understand is that the golf course business is as competitive as any business (even more competitive in the economy of 2012).
 Attracting loyal golf play at a reasonable price so you can make a reasonable profit must be the cornerstone of your mission.
-December 2004: You must learn to market your golf course.
+April 2012: You must learn to market your golf course.
 I mean LEARN how to REALLY market your golf course.

 Therefore, the mission statement should read, "My efforts as a golf course owner will be to provide a reasonable challenge, with good greens, good fairways, good tees, good bunkers, clean surroundings and the best service - all at a reasonable price.
 "I promise to have all the hazards clearly marked at all times!"
-December 2004: When I see hazard stakes missing, un-groomed bunkers on Sundays, or "soft cups" I'm seeing a golf course business destined to fail.
+April 2012: When I see hazard stakes missing, un-groomed bunkers on Sundays, or "soft cups (unchanged for several days)" I'm seeing a golf course business destined to fail.

 MAIN OBSTACLES TO YOUR MISSION STATEMENT